dstoffers/planets/README.md

 Exploring the universe
 ## plans for exploration
 ### building a rocket
-1. learn more about rocketad books
+1. learn more about rockets
   * go to lib
-  * red
+  * read books
 2. hire Elon
 3. earn enough money